 Welcome to 7th & 8th Grade

 My name is Melinda Riley, I teach a variety of middle school classes here at Immanuel Lutheran.
 Immanuel is my home, it is the congregation I grew up in, the school that I went to, and now the place I am a 7th grade homeroom teacher at.
 I am blessed to be surrounded with such an amazing, hard working and caring staff family at Immanuel.
 Since graduating with my Bachelor's Degree in Education from Wayne State University and Master's Degree in Principalship and Leadership from Saginaw Valley State University I have taught and led in a variety of middle school roles in both public and Lutheran schools.
-Besides the continuing education classes teachers take to maintain their certificate, I have also recently completed Religion Endorsement (Colloquy) from Concordia University.
+Besides the continuing education classes teachers take to maintain their certificate, I have also completed Religion Endorsement (Colloquy) from Concordia University.

 I strive to help students grow both spiritually and academically.
 I want my students to be independent, self reliant learners.
 I believe in creating and providing students with differentiated, engaging instruction so that all students can succeed.